CelalKincross/decentralized-bank/README.md

 ## Usage

-1. Start excution environment (run in background or open a new terminal after you execute this command) `dfx start`
+1. Start excution environment (run in background or open a new terminal after you execute this command).

+`dfx start`

 If you open a new terminal, leave the other terminal the excution environment (dfx start) running.

 2. Install dependencies:

 `npm install`

 3. Deploy the Decent Bank app.

 `dfx deploy`

-4. Start the development server
+4. Start the development server.

 `npm start`

 ## Project Status